BestTimesToVisit.com Logo

 Horse-drawn Carriages

-A classic Bruges experience, these carriages offer a romantic and leisurely way to see the city center, particularly around the Markt and Burg squares.
-They provide a narrated tour, highlighting key historical sites.
+A classic Bruges experience, these carriages offer a romantic and leisurely way to see the city's main squares and canals.
+They depart from the Markt and Burg squares.

 Local Buses (De Lijn)